zack-bitcoin/dump/README.md

 ```

 it uses the atom ```database003``` so that you can start more than one dump, and give them different names.

+Creates 3 files: Name_bits.db, Name.db, and Name_rest.db.

+Name_bits.db stores 1 bit for every data entry in the database.
+To remember if that slot has data we need, or if we can write to it.

+Name_rest.db stores an integer that is the current lowest slot that is available to be written to.
+This is the next place that data will be written to.

+Name.db stores the actual data in a binary format. all concatinated together.